Mindfulness and Grief: How to Cope With Loss

 Grief doesn’t go away

 It is a way of staying connected to yourself while you grieve.
+An anchor.
+A way of not disappearing, a way of not being swept away entirely by the storm of grief.

-Coping with grief does not mean suppressing it
+Coping with grief does not mean suppressing it.

 It means learning how to carry it without losing yourself.